Percona-Lab/tokumx2_to_psmdb3_migration/ZeroDowntimeMigration.md

     * Or, the command line used to start the server can be amended with the `--replSet=rs0` parameter.

     *Note:* `rs0` is used in this document as the Replica Set name.
-You name use another set name if required.
+You may use another set name if required.

     After the server is restarted, you must initiate the replica set using the